Old Loggers Path

-The trail is blazed in orange.
+The Old Loggers Path is blazed in orange.
 There are some elevation changes to be found on this trail, the climbs and descents are gradual as they follow the many abandoned railroad grades.
 Major water sources on this trail are Rock Run, Pleasant Stream, and Wallis Run as well as a couple feeder streams found along the circuit hike.
 A relatively easy hike that can be accomplished in three days.